isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

      </div>
    </div>
  <div class="col is-three-fifths">
      <p>After that, time to put on our thinking hats!
 Click on the image for an activity sheet about the life cycle of a cat.
-Work together with your child to figure out the different stages in the life cycle.
-Psst, there are some hints on the page!
+Work together with your child to figure out the different stages in the life cycle. <i>Psst, there are some hints on the page!</i>
  </p>
    </div>
  </div>